pedriin647/pedriin647/README.md

 <p> T.I Professional to two years offering solutions in Infrastructure and Programming, with innovation and creativity.</p>

-* T.I Auxiliar at Grande Oriente do Brasil - Minas Gerais
+* Full Stack Developer at Grande Oriente do Brasil - Minas Gerais

 * Graduating Information Systems - Third Half | Completion in December/2026 - UNA